jess-of-the-woods/tid_til/notes/linux/userMgmt.md

 **examples**:
 - `usermod -L userName`: lock an account
 - `usermod -U userName`: unlocks
+- `sudo usermod -a -G nurses mom`: add (append `-a`) mom to the nurses group. `-g` will change the primary group (i.e. remove her from mom group), `-G` will just add her to a new group, but not change the primary group
 - `usermod -l new_username old_username`: modify the username of a user

 ### chfn